Screening Tests for Common Diseases

-A screening test is performed to detect potential health disorders or diseases in persons who do not have any symptoms of disease.
+A screening test is done to detect potential health disorders or diseases in people who do not have any symptoms of disease.
 The goal is early detection and lifestyle changes or surveillance, to reduce the risk of disease, or to detect it early enough to treat it most effectively.
-Screening tests are not considered diagnostic, but are utilized to identify a subset of the population who should have additional testing to determine the presence or absence of disease.
+Screening tests are not considered diagnostic, but are used to identify a subset of the population who should have additional testing to determine the presence or absence of disease.

 When is a screening test helpful?

-Be sure to consult your physician regarding the appropriate timing and frequency of all screening tests, based on your age, overall health, and medical history.
+Be sure to consult your doctor regarding the appropriate timing and frequency of all screening tests based on your age, overall health, and medical history.
 The following are some examples of common screening tests:

 Cholesterol and other fats are transported in the bloodstream in the form of spherical particles, called lipoproteins.
 The two most commonly known lipoproteins are low-density lipoproteins (LDL), or "bad" cholesterol, and high-density lipoproteins (HDL), or "good" cholesterol.

 Cholesterol screening is performed by a blood test.
-Persons with high cholesterol measurements from a blood sample tend to have a higher risk for types of heart disease, i.e., coronary artery disease than those with cholesterol in the normal range.
-Studies have demonstrated that persons with high cholesterol can reduce their risk for heart disease by lowering their cholesterol.
+People with high cholesterol measurements from a blood sample tend to have a higher risk for some types of heart disease, i.e., coronary artery disease, than those with cholesterol in the normal range.
+Studies have shown that people with high cholesterol can reduce their risk for heart disease by lowering their cholesterol.
 It is important to understand, however, that people can still have heart disease even with cholesterol levels in the normal range.

+- Fecal occult blood test.
 Fecal occult blood is detected by microscopic analysis or by chemical tests for hemoglobin (blood) in the stool.
-Persons with blood in their stool may have a cancerous growth indicative of colorectal cancer.
-The test requires collection of three stool samples that are examined under the microscope for the presence of blood.
-It is important to understand that when blood is present in a stool sample, it can be due to other non-cancerous factors such as certain medications or foods, gastrointestinal bleeding, or hemorrhoids.
+People with blood in their stool may have a cancerous growth indicative of colorectal cancer.
+The test requires collection of three stool samples that are examined under the microscope for blood.
+It is important to understand that when blood is present in a stool sample, it can be due to other noncancerous factors such as certain medications or foods, gastrointestinal bleeding, or hemorrhoids.

 - Pap test (also called Pap smears).
 Pap smears are samples of cells taken from the cervix to look for cellular changes indicative of cervical cancer.
-The Pap smear is an important screening test to detect cancer at a stage when the disease is often without symptoms.
+The Pap smear is an important screening test to detect cancer at a stage when there are often no symptoms.
 It is important to understand that a Pap smear may be referred to as "abnormal," but may not mean that a person has cervical cancer.

+- Prostate specific antigen (PSA).
 This blood test measures the prostate specific antigen (PSA) levels in the blood.
 Antigens are any substances that evoke responses from a person's immune system.
 The prostate specific antigen levels can be elevated in the presence of prostate cancer.
 However, it is important to understand that other benign prostate conditions may also elevate PSA, such as benign prostatic hyperplasia (BPH), which is noncancerous swelling of the prostate.

-Consult your physician regarding other types of screening tests, based on your medical condition, as not all healthcare providers are in agreement in regard to which screening tests should be performed and for which age groups.
+Consult your doctor regarding other types of screening tests, based on your medical condition, as not all health care providers are in agreement in regard to which screening tests should be done and for which age groups.